Grace Zumwinkle: Professional

+Minnesota Frost (2023–present)

+2023–24 season

 On September 18, 2023, Zumwinkle was drafted in the third round, 13th overall, by PWHL Minnesota in the 2023 PWHL Draft.
-In Minnesota's first home game, on January 6, 2024, Zumwinkle scored the PWHL's first ever hat-trick and was subsequently named the league's inaugural first star of the week.
-During the 2023–24 season, she recorded 11 goals and eight assists in 24 regular season games and one goal in ten playoff games to help Minnesota win the inaugural Walter Cup.
-Following the season she was named PWHL Rookie of the Year.
+She made an immediate impact in her professional debut.
+In Minnesota's first home game on January 6, 2024, she scored the PWHL's first-ever hat-trick in a 3–0 victory over Montreal in front of a record-setting crowd of 13,316 fans at Xcel Energy Center, which set a new record for attendance at a professional women's hockey game.
+She was subsequently named the league's inaugural first star of the week.

-During the 2024-25 season, Zumwinkle had a shoulder injury which kept her out for approximately three weeks in January.
-Throughout the rest of the season, she recorded four goals and six assists.
-With the team, she won the 2025 Walter Cup.